RUB-SysSec/mobile_sentinel/README.md

 - Rooted Android Phone with a Qualcomm Baseband
 - The phone AND the used SIM Card must support VoLTE
 - Currently requires minimum Android Pie (9.0)

+*Make sure to grant Superuser rights to the application and accept the requested permissions, as the application will not work without.*

 ## Tested Devices
  - Xiaomi Mi A3 (Android 9.0)